- slide 1 of 4

 References

-Negotiations - http://www.negotiations.com/articles/negotiation-types/
+Negotiations - https://www.negotiations.com/articles/negotiation-types/

-Mind Tools - http://www.mindtools.com/CommSkll/NegotiationSkills.htm
+Mind Tools - https://www.mindtools.com/CommSkll/NegotiationSkills.htm

 Image Credits: